Top 50 AI Funded Startups April 2026 | Complete Rankings

 $155M total • $620M valuation • Series B

-AI video generation competing with Runway and Luma with viral growth
+AI video generation competing with Runway and Luma with viral consumer growth

 Replicate